Is Online Learning Right for You?

 - access to online tools

 - time management skills

-Take this free online self-assessment from University of North Carolina to determine if you have the technological, personal, and study skills to be successful as an online learner.
+Take this free online self-assessment (Creative Commons Non-Commercial Share Alike) from Penn State University to determine if you have the technological, personal, and study skills to be successful as an online learner.
 The responses will provide you with specific feedback about your skills in relation to the skills required for online learning, including self-direction, learning preferences, study habits, technology skills, and computer equipment capabilities.